About the Updated Magnet Stagger Pattern

 For the vintage humbuckers I supply Alnico II alloy standard for the necks and unoriented (also called Iso-V) Alnico V for the bridge position.
 These are rough cast unpolished magnets to vintage correct pre-1960 dimensions.
 They are sometimes called long bar magnets and the size was called M55 by Gibson.
 These were used in vintage P-90’s as well as the P.A.F’s.
 The Alnico II and 5U magnets that I use for humbuckers, and the Alnico 5 rods for single coils are magnets that I have had custom made up to my specifications in bulk orders.
 Gibson and Fender used various Alnico alloys, apparently at random, and some customers have a preference for other alloys, so I offer a wide range of other optional choices of alloy, and also the smaller M56 sizes.
 These other alloys I purchase from several pickup parts suppliers in smaller quantities so as to be able to supply a variety of alloys and sizes.
 I charge all my magnets to full strength using a commercial electric magnetizer and then hand or machine degauss them to specs as required for a given design.
 I pay a lot more attention to this than most makers out there.
 If you don’t specify otherwise I may degauss them to approximately match the vintage examples in my library, or the comparison pickup.
 If you want slightly higher output I can leave them full charge.
 There is some conflicting information on what alloys the originals were, but I tend to think probably Alnico II and V were used the most.
 The difference is slight, but still noticeable.
 Alnico II is a little sweeter and smoother with incredible sustain and V is a little bolder and brighter.
 The unoriented V is a little closer to the II than the V. Personally, I like II for the neck and unoriented V for the bridge, which is why I made that combination standard.

+I have read that a search of the records indicated that at Gibson, a lot of Alnico IV magnets were purchased, and I have seen one account stating that Seth Lover said Alnico IV was used, so I do offer them as a custom option, but I have not been able to find that interview.
+All of the interviews with Lover I have found don’t mention any specific alloys.
 I have found several reports of other interviews with another former Gibson employee (Tim Shaw) who was also in a position to know and who not only studied the purchasing records intensively but also gathered and sent many P.A.F. magnets to a lab for analysis.
 He said the Alnico IV that was ordered was for mini-humbuckers, and the P.A.F.’s used II, V, and unoriented V. Most of the ones he had analyzed were II.
 Shaw’s job assignment at Gibson was to recreate the P.A.F. and his own reissue pickups (famous in their own right) used Alnico II.
 So does the Seth Lover co-designed model offered by Duncan and the majority of other vintage reproductions and that’s why I made Alnico II standard for the neck- it’s perfect for that position.
 But I have also read that Lover specified V for the P.A.F. it was just that Gibson’s purchasing didn’t always follow through.
 Most of the M56 sized magnets were V. After much testing and playing examples I feel that the unoriented Alnico V M55 sized magnets are better suited for the bridge position, and sound and read closer to my vintage examples.
 The alloy does move the resonant peak around some, which I have measured if I change out the magnet after a pickup is done.
 Stronger magnets tend to raise the peak frequency.
 If you have your own opinions, that’s great, and I can usually supply any of the alloys.
 There are vintage examples of most all of the alloys.
 The argument comes when deciding which was used the most.
 It’s your choice which version to believe, but to me, the majority of the best reproductions use either II or degaussed V. If you are looking for a little higher output I can usually supply Alnico III, which was also used on some occasions and can sound surprisingly good with lots of harmonics in a higher output design.
 Alnico IV has stronger gauss readings than II but less than V and is reported to be preferred by Lindy Fralin and others.

 If you prefer the slightly smaller (mainly post-July 1961) M56 dimension magnets I keep a stock of them in Alnico V, which is what most of them were, as well in Alnico III and many of the other common Alnico alloys, including Alnico 8 which wasn't used by Gibson.
 Alnico V M56 sized magnets have been seen in originals as early as 1959, and were used on and off (some say more in the gold plated pickups) until mid-1961 when they began to be used for all P.A.F.’s.
 Those with M56 magnets are just as highly regarded.
 The stronger Alnico V alloy used makes up for the small size difference.
 M56 dimension magnets are the most common size used in humbuckers today.